• Skip to main content

 For example, black and white are opposites, create boldness and work well together.

-You and I might also visit an online colour scheme generator like Coolors.co.
+Use an online colour scheme generator like Coolors.co.

 Watch video on YouTube

-4. Standards and templates (usability, accessibility, etc.)
+4. Standards and Templates (Usability, Accessibility, etc.)

 This is called a theme and can be changed to another theme if needed.